Private flood insurance vs. NFIP: What's the difference?

 While the NFIP has done it's intended job for the most part, a combination of worsening floods, outdated flood maps, poor risk management, and a lack of adequate funding have increased the program's debt to over $20 billion [1] .

-Meanwhile, more and more companies are beginning to offer their own private flood insurance thanks to recent technological breakthroughs that helps them more accurately predict and price flood risk to individual homes.
+Meanwhile, more companies are beginning to offer their own private flood insurance because of updated flood probability models that more accurately predict a property's risk of flooding.

 Private flood insurance

-Our picks for the best private flood insurance companies offer a mix of affordable rates, flexible policy options and coverage limits, high financial strength ratings, and industry-best customer service.
+To give you an idea of what private flood insurance options are available, we highlighted several companies that made our list of the best flood insurance providers of 2023.
+These carriers offer a mix of affordable rates, flexible policy options and coverage limits, high financial strength ratings, and industry-best customer service.

 • Neptune: As a private flood insurance marketplace, Neptune is our top pick overall thanks to the comprehensive coverages offered by the large mix of carriers it partners with.
 Through Neptune, you have access to up to $4 million in building coverage, up to $500,000 in personal property coverage, and up to $10,000 in coverage for belongings stored in your basement — rare among flood insurance companies.